 Today’s Sunday Supper recipes

 Check out our collection of 20 recipes we have lined up for you today from the Sunday Supper cooks, and our wine suggestions for each of them.
 I recommend you try my delicious Spider Bites with some Spider Blood.

 Gallo Family Vineyards Merlot makes a velvety, dark red, full-bodied blood, hinting of black cherry, ripe plum and a whiff of oak.
 Red Moscato is a brighter colored blood, lively with sweet citrus and peach flavors and a hint of red berry.
-You can find them in your grocery store (or use their store locator here) and get a $1 off digital coupon here.

 If you don’t want Spider Bites, choose something else from the menu below that makes you shiver.

 - Beef Stew with Ghost Dumplings by Momma’s Meals